rajkumar-cmd/login-logout/README.md

 # Forget Password

+The tech stack used are:- React ,Nodejs, Express.js, MongoDB, MongoDBAtlas, Mongoose The website can be open in Laptop, tablet, android and IOS.

 ### :nazar_amulet: To achieve the desired result of the forget password the steps I followed are

 1.During signup you will be asked to find answer a security question of your choice.